 But what you can do is double down if you see yourself even having a hint of being a favorite.
 If you start to get pulled into deals by a partner.
 If you start sharing several key logos.
 Then:

 - Hire a full time business development person to manage the relationship.
+Don’t just handle it yourself as CEO for too long.
 Open an office close to your partner and platform.
 That way you can get to know everyone there.
 Almost all of us wait too long here.

 - Build whatever they ask you to, within reason.
 Be a great partner in terms of adding features and functionality that are especially important to your platform partner.